Corvette ZR1X beats Ford Mustang GTD around the Nürburgring

 Chevrolet is stretching the definition of hypercar, claiming the new Corvette ZR1X is a member of the world’s most exclusive automotive club.
-The long-awaited halo model first rumoured to carry the ‘Zora’ ZR1 name has broken cover with at least the power and performance figures to back up that claim – a mind-boggling 1250bhp Ferrari F80-beating total output, claimed acceleration to match and a quarter-mile drag time level with that of a Bugatti Chiron.
+The long-awaited halo model, first rumoured to carry the name ‘Zora’ ZR1, broke cover with at least the power and performance figures to back up that claim – a mind-boggling, Ferrari F80-beating 1250bhp total output, plus acceleration to match and a quarter-mile drag time level with that of a Bugatti Chiron.
+Now it (and the ‘base’ ZR1) has been put to the test on the Nürburgring, to impressive if not AMG One-defeating effect.

-But just as the ‘ZR1X’ name is slightly disappointing compared to the Zora rumours (expected as a tribute to legendary Corvette engineer Zora Arkus Duntov), so too does the ZR1X only deviate from its siblings in terms of power and performance.
+Just as the ‘ZR1X’ name is slightly disappointing compared to the Zora rumours (expected as a tribute to legendary Corvette engineer Zora Arkus Duntov), so too is the realisation that the ZR1X only deviates from its sibling in terms of power and performance.
 To appearances, this is a Corvette ZR1 as we already know it, not some autoclave-baked, lathe-hewn piece of Pagani-baiting exotica.

-Of course the benefit of this is that the ZR1X comparatively speaking, sticks to an age-old Corvette mandate: being a bit of a bargain.
-Not including the expected dealer markups in the US, the ZR1X is expected to cost under $200k (under £150k) on its home soil.
+Of course, the benefit of this is that the ZR1X, comparatively speaking, sticks to an age-old Corvette mandate: being a bit of a bargain.
+Not including any dealer markups in the US, the ZR1X is expected to cost under $200k (under £150k) on its home soil.
 That’s McLaren W1 power and performance for the price of a Porsche 911 GTS.

 So how does the Corvette ZR1X generate all that punch?
-Again, no bespoke 13,000rpm V12 to be found here.
-Rather the LT7 1064bhp, twin-turbo DOHC 5.5-litre V8 at heart of the Corvette ZR1 – a known quantity, with the largest turbos on any production car, dynamic anti-lag to maintain turbine speed and so on.
+Again, there’s no bespoke 13,000rpm V12 to be found here; rather there is a 1064bhp, twin-turbo, DOHC 5.5-litre LT7 V8 – a known quantity, with the largest turbos on any production car, dynamic anti-lag to maintain turbine speed and so on.
 But here it’s married to an enhanced version of the Corvette E-Ray’s electrified front end.

-That means an electric motor on the front axle, fed by a 1.9kWh battery in the spine of the car, with no physical connection between the combustion and electrical elements of the drivetrain.
-Power at the front axle is 186bhp and 145lb ft, up 26bhp on the E-Ray, but also differs in being able to plunder more of the battery’s reserves for increased track capability over more laps.
-Again that total is 1250bhp and 973lb ft, making the Corvette ZR1X good for 0-60mph in under 2sec, on the way to a sub-9sec quarter mile time and a trap speed of 150mph – Chiron-quick.
+This means an electric motor on the front axle, fed by a 1.9kWh battery in the spine of the car, with no physical connection between the combustion and electrical elements of the drivetrain.
+Power at the front axle is 186bhp, with 145lb ft of torque.
+That’s up 26bhp on the E-Ray, and it also differs in being able to plunder more of the battery’s reserves for increased track capability over more laps.
+Again, that total is 1250bhp with torque at 973lb ft, making the Corvette ZR1X good for 0-60mph in under 2sec (although that time starts after a US-style 1ft ‘rollout’, which would likely take another two-tenths), on the way to a sub-9sec quarter-mile time and a trap speed of 150mph – Chiron-quick.

 Corvette ZR1X vs hypercars